BoraKalkann/ChessOpeningDetection/README.md

    exist_ok=True
    ```

-   WARNİNG!
+   WARNING!
 DO NOT FORGET TO UPDATE THE DATA.YAML
    <img width="1320" height="325" alt="image" src="https://github.com/user-attachments/assets/ee0abbd1-492a-484f-86ef-2ce89052dc0c" />
    In this section, it's crucial to provide the paths to the train, val, and test image files, otherwise learning won't begin.
    After training, a best.pt extension containing the best weights is generated.